-The middle of the head restraint should be at eye level.
+The upper edge of the head restraint should be at upper head level.
 If this is not possible for extremely tall people, set to highest position, and set to lowest position for small people.

 Adjustment

 Head restraints with release button